 Lisbon Cooking Class Experience

-Since we love eating duck rice, we jumped at the chance to learn to cook an Arroz de Pato recipe from Chef Ana Viçoso at her Lisbon Cooking Academy.
+Since we love eating duck rice and now live in Lisbon, we jumped at the chance to learn to cook an Arroz de Pato recipe from Chef Ana Viçoso at her Lisbon Cooking Academy.
 The talented and experienced Viçoso teaches locals and tourists how to cook traditional dishes with authentic Portuguese recipes at her bright, clean and modern cooking space at the end of a narrow, azulejo-adorned street in the corner of Lisbon’s Estefania neighborhood.